-#3 – Vitamin C (elderberry syrup & acerola)
+3 – Vitamin C (elderberry syrup & acerola)

+>

-Vitamin C is a antioxidant powerhouse.
-Nearly anyone you ask will say a glass of orange juice is a great common cold remedy, an I even seen gas stations selling individual packets of fizzy Vitamin C.
+> Vitamin C is an antioxidant powerhouse.
+Nearly anyone you ask will say a glass of orange juice is a great common cold remedy, and I have even seen gas stations selling individual packets of fizzy Vitamin C.

+>

-It's been recently brought to my attention that all Vitamin C is not equally beneficial to the body, and in fact may be detrimental.
+> It's been recently brought to my attention that all Vitamin C is not equally beneficial to the body, and in fact may be detrimental.
 In a bind, a few powdered Vitamin C packets are not going to kill you, but I wouldn't suggest downing these on a daily basis.